Tomas Maronesi

-Tomas Maronesi (杜馬思; born 7 April 1985), commonly known as Tomas, is a Brazilian-born Hong Kong professional footballer who currently plays for Hong Kong Premier League club Southern, on loan from Kitchee.
+Tomas Maronesi (杜馬思; born 7 April 1985), commonly known as Tomas, is a former professional footballer who played as a centre back.
+Born in Brazil, he represented Hong Kong internationally.

 Club career

 After failing to achieve success in Brazil, Tomas signed with Rangers of the Hong Kong First Division in 2013.
 He made his debut for the club in a 2–2 draw with Yuen Long.

 On 2 August 2019, Rangers' Director Philip Lee announced that Tomas had signed a contract to return to the club.

 On 20 May 2020, it was revealed that Tomas had signed with Kitchee.

-On 31 January 2023, Tomas was loaned to Southern for the remaining of the season.
+On 31 January 2023, Tomas was loaned to Southern for the remainder of the season.

+On 15 June 2023, Tomas joined Southern on a permanent deal.

 International career

 On 19 October 2021, Tomas officially announced that he had received a Hong Kong passport, making him eligible to represent Hong Kong internationally.

 On 8 June 2022, Tomas made his international debut for Hong Kong in the Asian Cup qualifiers against Afghanistan.